massimocaprinali/cloud-foundry-public/custom_domains.md

 # Adding and using a custom domain
 {: #custom-domains}

 Domains provide the URL route that is allocated to your organization in {{site.data.keyword.cloud}}.
-Custom domains direct requests for your applications to a URL that you own.
+Custom domains direct requests for your apps to a URL that you own.
 A custom domain can be a shared domain, a shared subdomain, or a shared domain and host.
-Unless a custom domain is specified, {{site.data.keyword.cloud_notm}} uses a default shared domain in the route to your application.
+Unless a custom domain is specified, {{site.data.keyword.cloud_notm}} uses a default shared domain in the route to your app.
 You can create and use a custom domain by using either the {{site.data.keyword.cloud_notm}} console or the command-line interface.
 {: shortdesc}

 The default shared domain is `mybluemix.net`, but `appdomain.cloud` is another domain option that you can use.
 For more information about migrating to `appdomain.cloud`, see [Updating your domain](/docs/cloud-foundry-public?topic=cloud-foundry-public-update-domain).
 {: tip}

 To use a custom domain, you must register the custom domain on a public DNS server, and then configure the custom domain in {{site.data.keyword.cloud_notm}}.
 Next, you must map the custom domain to the {{site.data.keyword.cloud_notm}} system domain on the public DNS server.
-After your custom domain is mapped to the system domain, requests for your custom domain are routed to your application in {{site.data.keyword.cloud_notm}}.
+After your custom domain is mapped to the system domain, requests for your custom domain are routed to your app in {{site.data.keyword.cloud_notm}}.

 ## Adding a custom domain from the {{site.data.keyword.cloud_notm}} console
 {: #custom-domain-console}